GSA/digitalgov.gov/readme.md

 ## Repositories

-As a product, [digital.gov](https://digital.gov) maintains a collection of repositories.
-All of our work is open source and we encourage you to take a look at and contribute to our projects by submitting a Pull Request, a Github Issue, or commenting on existing Issues and Pull Requests.
+As a product, [Digital.gov](https://digital.gov) maintains a collection of repositories.
+All of our work is open source and we encourage you to take a look at and contribute to our projects by submitting a Pull Request, a GitHub Issue, or commenting on existing Issues and Pull Requests.

-The repositories below are all used to maintain [digital.gov:](https://digital.gov)
+The repositories below are all used to maintain [Digital.gov:](https://digital.gov).

 <details>
   <summary>Platform</summary>